rainlanguage/arb-bot/README.md

 - `--arb-address`, Address of the deployed arb contract, Will override the 'ARB_ADDRESS' in env variables
 - `--bot-min-balance` The minimum gas token balance the bot wallet must have.
 Will override the 'BOT_MIN_BALANCE' in env variables
 - `-s` or `--subgraph`, Subgraph URL(s) to read orders details from, can be used in combination with --orders, Will override the 'SUBGRAPH' in env variables
+- `--dispair`, Addresses of dispair to use for tasks, in order of [interpreter, store, deployer], Will override the 'DISPAIR' in env variables"

 Other optional arguments are:
 - `--generic-arb-address`, Address of the deployed generic arb contract to perform inter-orderbook clears, Will override the 'GENERIC_ARB_ADDRESS' in env variables